disneystreaming/smithy4s/modules/docs/resources/markdown/04-codegen/01-customisation/18-package-remapping.md

 ## Cross-namespace references

-When package remapping is active, cross-namespace `Type.Ref` nodes inside declarations are remapped automatically.
+When package remapping is active, references to types from other namespaces are remapped automatically.
 Generated import statements will use the remapped package name, so the compiled Scala code remains self-consistent.

 For example, if `com.a` is remapped to `gen.com.a`, a structure in `com.b` that references a type from `com.a` will import it as `gen.com.a.MyType`.